seniru-dilmith/SpiritX-Xcelerate/README.md

 - **Error Handling:**
   Both backend and frontend include error handling.
 Check your console logs if something isn’t working as expected.

----

-This README provides all the details needed to run the project, prepare the database, populate initial data (if available), and explains the features and RBAC of the system.
-If you have any additional customizations or requirements, adjust the instructions accordingly.